bookofproofs/bookofproofs.github.io/_sources/history/16th-century/gassendi.md

 * After returning to Provence from Paris, Gassendi wrote to Galileo with strong support for his argument that the earth revolves round the sun.
 * Gassendi had been intending to produce six further volumes of his Exercitationes  but at this time he decided to give up the project.
 * Pierre and Jacques Dupuy were librarians at the Bibliothèque du Roi, which dated back to the fourteenth century.
-* Pierre and Jacques Dupuy travelled throughout France amassing books and manuscripts for the library and, after Gassendi met the brothers, he worked at their library undertaking research on Epicurus.
 * In 1632 Gassendi published Mercury seen on the face of the sun, which described his observations of the transit of Mercury which he observed from Paris in November 1631 following the prediction of the event by Kepler in 1629.
 * Gassendi had used a telescope to project the image of the sun onto paper, and so was able to observe the transit.
 * Gassendi continued to publish works on philosophy and astronomy.